Dynamical Analysis of a Repeated Game with Incomplete Information

 The paper is laid out as follows: in Section \ref{sec:tools}, we introduce classical tools from game theory.
-In Section \ref{sec:sigmastar}, we define properly the strategy $\sigma^*$, prove its basic properties and compute its value for all $p$.
-In Section \ref{sec:player2}, we search for a strategy for Player 2 to which $\sigma^*$ would be an optimal response.
-We give a system of equations that has solutions for $p$ smaller than 0.78.
-Solutions really yield the desired strategies only if they satisfy a set of inequalities.
-We find in Section \ref{sec:monotonicity} a necessary and sufficient condition for these inequalities to hold in terms of the pressure of a potential.
-We show in Section \ref{sec:pressure} that the pressure condition is satisfied for all $p$ less than 0.719023.
+In Section \ref{sec:sigmastar}, we define the strategy $\sigma^*$, prove its basic properties and compute its payoff for all $p$.
+In Section \ref{sec:player2}, we search for an optimal strategy for Una.
+We give a system of equations whose solutions yield potential strategies for Una in the range $p\le 0.78$.
+Such a solution yields a desired strategy only if it satisfies a set of inequalities.
+In Section \ref{sec:monotonicity}, we find a sufficient condition for these inequalities to hold in terms of the pressure of a potential.
+We show, in Section \ref{sec:pressure}, that the pressure condition is satisfied for all $p$ less than 0.719023.
 This ends the proof of the first part of Theorem \ref{th:result}.
-In Section \ref{sec:better} we exhibit a strategy for Player 1 with a larger gain than $\sigma^*$ for certain values of $p$; the smallest such value of $p$ that we found is smaller than 0.733.
+In Section \ref{sec:better} we exhibit a strategy for Ian with a larger long-term expected payoff than $\sigma^*$ for certain values of $p$; the smallest such value of $p$ that we found is smaller than 0.733.
 This will finish the proof of Theorem \ref{th:result}.
+A final section addresses the question of which features of the game make it amenable to an analysis of this type.